felliott/isp-deploy/README.md

     * exit container (\^C)
   * `cp config/jam-setup/config/local.yml jam-setup/config/`
   * `docker-compose up jam-setup`

 * Configure, run, setup experimenter
   * Set experimenter configuration variables in `config/experimenter/.env`:
     * MANDATORY: set `OSF\_CLIENT\_ID`
     * OPTIONAL: update `OSF\_URL` and `OSF\_AUTH\_URL` if not using OSF for auth.
     * MANDATORY: set `JAMDB\_URL` to point to jamdb instance.
 Default value is for local development.
-    * MANDATORY: set `SENTRY\_DSN` to point to the experimenter sentry project.
+    * OPTIONAL: set `SENTRY\_DSN` to point to the experimenter sentry project.
   * `cp config/experimenter/.env experimenter/`
+  * `pushd experimenter; docker build -t experimenter:develop .; popd;`
   * `docker-compose up -d experimenter` - Start experimenter service
   * `docker-compose log experimenter` - check experimenter logs to make sure it started correctly.
-  * Go to `http://localhost:4210/` or the configured experimenter url in a browser.
+  * Go to `http://localhost:4212/` or the configured experimenter url in a browser.
   * Login as the designated superuser via the OSF auth provider.
   * Select the `isp` namespace.
-  * Create a new experimen named "ISP".
+  * Create a new experiment named "ISP".
   * Set the schema to:

 ````
 {
     "frames": {